-in which the left hand side ant the right hand side are both solution to the same equation \eqref{eqn:YB12}.
-Since these solutions are analytical in some disk $0 < \lmod z \rmod < R$ except maybe respectively on the $q$-spiral $[\lambda_0;q]$ or $[\lambda;q]$ and that they have a same asymptotic expansion at zero, they must be analytic at $z=0$ and we arrive at assertion (3). \end{proof}
+in which the left hand side and the right hand side are both solution to the same equation \eqref{eqn:YB12}.
+Since these solutions are analytical in some disk $0 < \lmod z \rmod < R$ except maybe respectively on the $q$-spiral $[\lambda_0;q]$ or $[\lambda;q]$ and that they have the same asymptotic expansion at zero, they must be analytic at $z=0$ and we arrive at assertion (3). \end{proof}